bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 01:03:19

 It's a really good question.
-And I think there, I mean, from my perspective, there isn't a big solution for it.
+From my perspective, there isn't a big solution for it.
 I think my approach has been to come up with this solution and put it out there.
 And hopefully, maybe it'll take time for people to actually say, hey, no, we really want this.
 I mean, I think luckily there's a lot of interest, like certainly from large custodians.
-You know, Alex Leishman of River.com has been like really, he went on like a tear when he read the paper.
+You know, Alex Leishman of River.com has went on like a tear when he read the paper.
 And he said like this is like an order of magnitude improvement in my custodial operations.
 This will make me like actually sleep at night.
 So I think like there is definitely industrial interest.
 And obviously that's going to like maybe trigger people a little bit.
-But it's it's really coming from the best.
+But it's it's really coming from the best place.

 Speaker 0: 01:04:02